u21815349/COS-730/README.md

 The project is built using a microservices architecture.
 The services are built on express js and expose Rest API's.
-The client is a windows form application, (To be implemented) Web and mobile clients.
+The client is a windows form application, Web and mobile clients (To be implemented).

+#See Architectural_design.pdf - Page 6 for Architectural patterns and Page 10 for Deployment diagram.